fifth-postulate/4_rules_simple_design/code/fizz_buzz.md

 end
 ```

-With the tests passing, let's step back to our mental note.
+With the tests passing, let's step back to our note.
 We copied a test
 twice.
 This duplicates the knowledge of how to test `fizzbuzz` and is in
 violation with **rule 3**.
 We are going to address that now.